 You can be sure that all projects receive serious attention and a considerable amount of time and energy from our student teams as well as their course instructors and faculty mentors.
-Formed into teams of two to four members, our students use a multidisciplinary approach – including electrical engineering, electrical and computer engineering technology and engineering technology – to work on their projects.
+Formed into teams of two to four members, our students use a multidisciplinary approach – including engineering - mechanical, engineering - electric power, electrical engineering, electrical and computer engineering technology and engineering technology – to work on their projects.

-To simulate a real work environment, students are required to use a stage/gate process, progressing from a project proposal to a minimum of three conceptual designs; continuing to a preliminary design review, a critical design review and fabrication and testing of a prototype; and finishing with a wrap up of the documentation, test results and modifications, if needed, to resolve any issues revealed through testing.
+To simulate actual work environments, students are required to use a stage/gate process, progressing from a project proposal to a minimum of three conceptual designs; continuing to a preliminary design review, a critical design review and fabrication and testing of a prototype; and finishing with a wrap up of the documentation, test results and modifications, if needed, to resolve any issues revealed through testing.

 As a project sponsor, you would be required to provide:

-When we work together on your project, you will get the satisfaction of knowing that you are helping our students gain valuable experience by tackling real problems in a real setting.
+When we collaborate on your project, you will havethe satisfaction of knowing you are helping our students gain valuable experience by tackling real problems in an actual setting.
 You also will have an opportunity to evaluate soon-to-graduate seniors as potential employees while they are working.
 Finally, when the project is complete, you will have a fully tested prototype, proof of concept, project solution or new knowledge that, if you wish, you can use or develop further.

-If the idea of proposing one or more projects and sponsoring a student team interests you, please contact Patrick Gardner at firstname.lastname@example.org or 828-227-2560.
-We would need to discuss your idea prior to the start of the next semester so that it can be reviewed for the next Senior Capstone Project.
-Other ideas are welcome and could be considered for future team work.
+If the idea of proposing one or more projects and sponsoring a student team interests you, please contact Patrick Gardner or Andy Ritenour at email@example.com or firstname.lastname@example.org.
+You may also reach us at 828-227-2560.
+We would love to discuss your idea prior to the start of the next semester so it can be reviewed for the next Senior Capstone Project.
+Other ideas are welcome and may be considered for future team work.

-After a preliminary contact, Dr. Gardner will plan to visit your facility, if he has not already done so, to talk with you about the context of your project and what you can expect from your participation with us.
+After a preliminary contact, Dr. Gardner and/or Dr. Ritenour will plan to a visit your facility, if they have not already done so, to talk with you about the context of your project and what you can expect from your participation with us.
 If your project is accepted, he will ask you to prepare a half-page description for students to consider.
 In August, they will choose their top three priorities, and we will form teams to begin work immediately, with completion scheduled for next May.

 If you have participated in the senior capstone project before, we would appreciate an email with your new project proposal(s).
-Dr.Gardner will follow up with a phone call to discuss details.
+Dr.Gardner and/or Dr. Ritenour will follow up with a phone call to discuss details.

 If you have a more complex project with a specific deadline and budget, our faculty would be glad to put the extensive capabilities of the Rapid Center to work for you.
 Please contact Patrick Gardner at email@example.com or 828-227-2560 to discuss a business partnership that meets your needs.